Welcome to today’s post.

 var originalBooksCopy = originalBooks.ConvertAll(x => new BookViewModel(x));

-we guarantee the list to be patched is a genuine copy that can be compared to the original list.
+By using the above conversion, we ensure the list to be patched is a genuine copy that can be compared to the original list.

 using System;